 A. sp.
 “Xingu” are undemanding eaters.
 They relish live and frozen foods and easily adapt to eating prepared flakes or small pellets.
 If kept on a sand substrate they happily sift through the sand for tiny particles of food.

 In my experience, these fish form a fairly strong pair bond and work well together to raise the fry.
 I’ve had spawns of more than 100 but 40 – 50 is more typical.
 For the best results provide them with a good habitat, frequent water changes, and plenty of high-quality food.
 I found them to be easy to breed in water with low hardness and a pH range from 5.5 to 6.5.

 Give them a choice of breeding locations and the female will make her selection.
 When she is ready, she’ll lead the make to the spawning site and will lay her bright red eggs which the male will fertilize.
 After the spawning is completed the female cares for the eggs which hatch to larval fry in 2-3 days. after another week or so the female will lead her babies out to meet the world.

 It’s not unusual for the male to share parental duties with the female.
 Often he will be a full and active partner.
 The fry grow quickly but it is very difficult to tell males and females apart until they reach maturity.
 Like most Apistos, A. sp.
-“Xingu” can have highly skewed sex ratios and a spawn might produce all males or all females.
+“Xingu” can have highly skewed sex ratios and a spawn might produce mostly or all males or females.
 Studies conducted by Römer suggest that a more balanced sex ratio can be obtained if the fry are raised at 78° F for the first 6 – 8 weeks of development.

 Where to buy A. sp.
 “Xingu”